 - Appreciate that panel members are unpaid volunteers giving their time as an act of public service.
-Their objective is to be fair, unbiased, and impartial; to determine, based on the evidence and testimony presented to them, what actually occurred; and then to determine whether the facts as they find them support a finding that the Article(s) charged have been violated. - Hearing Panels cannot conclude that an Article of the Code has been violated unless that Article(s) is specifically cited in the complaint. - Keep your presentation concise, factual, and to the point.
-Your task is to demonstrate what happened (or what should have happened but did not), and how the facts support a violation of the Article(s) charged in the complaint.

-- Hearing Panels base their decisions on the evidence and testimony presented during the hearing.
+Their objective is to be fair, unbiased, and impartial; to determine, based on the evidence and testimony presented to them, what actually occurred; and then to determine whether the facts as they find them support a finding that the Article(s) charged have been violated. - Hearing panels cannot conclude that an Article of the Code has been violated unless that Article(s) is specifically cited in the complaint. - Keep your presentation concise, factual, and to the point.
+Your task is to demonstrate what happened (or what should have happened but didn't), and how the facts support a violation of the Article(s) charged in the complaint. - Hearing panels base their decisions on the evidence and testimony presented during the hearing.
 If you have information relevant to the issue(s) under consideration, be sure to bring it up during your presentation. - Recognize that different people can witness the same event and have differing recollections about what they saw.
-The fact that a respondent or their witness recalls things differently does not mean they are not telling the truth as they recall events.
-It is up to the Hearing Panel, in the findings of fact that will be part of their decision, to determine what actually happened. - The Hearing Panel will pay careful attention to what you say and how you say it.
-An implausible account does not become more believable through repetition or through volume. - You are involved in an adversarial process that is, to some degree, unavoidably confrontational.
+The fact that a respondent or their witness recalls things differently doesn't mean they aren't telling the truth as they recall events.
+It is up to the hearing panel, in the findings of fact that will be part of their decision, to determine what actually happened. - The hearing panel will pay careful attention to what you say and how you say it.
+An implausible account doesn't become more believable through repetition or, through volume. - You are involved in an adversarial process that is, to some degree, unavoidably confrontational.
 Many violations of the Code of Ethics result from misunderstanding or lack of awareness of ethical duties by otherwise well-meaning, responsible real estate professionals.
 An ethics complaint has potential to be viewed as an attack on a respondent's integrity and professionalism.
 For the enforcement process to function properly, it is imperative for all parties, witnesses, and panel members to maintain appropriate decorum.

-After the Hearing
+After the hearing

-- When you receive the Hearing Panel's decision, review it carefully. - Findings of fact are the conclusions of impartial panel members based on their reasoned assessment of all of the evidence and testimony presented during the hearing.
-Findings of fact are not appealable. - If you believe the hearing process was seriously flawed to the extent you were denied a full and fair hearing, there are appellate procedures that can be invoked.
-The fact that a Hearing Panel found no violation is not appealable. - Refer to the procedures used by the local Board or Association of Realtors® for detailed information on the bases and time limits for appealing decisions.
-(Revised 11/14)

-Appeals brought by ethics respondents must be based on:

-- (a) a perceived misapplication or misinterpretation of one or more Articles of the Code of Ethics, - (b) a procedural deficiency or failure of due process, or - (c) the nature or gravity of the discipline proposed by the Hearing Panel.

-Appeals brought by ethics complainants are limited to procedural deficiencies or failure of due process that may have prevented a full and fair hearing.
+- When you receive the hearing panel's decision, review it carefully. - Findings of fact are the conclusions of impartial panel members based on their reasoned assessment of all of the evidence and testimony presented during the hearing.
+Findings of fact are not appealable. - If you believe the hearing process was seriously flawed to the extent you were denied a full and fair hearing, there are appellate procedures that can be involved.
+The fact that a hearing panel found no violation is not appealable. - Refer to the procedures used by the local board or association of REALTORS® for detailed information on the bases and time limits for appealing decisions or requesting a rehearing.
+Rehearings are generally granted only when newly discovered evidence comes to light (a) which could not reasonably have been discovered and produced at the original hearing and (b) which might have had a bearing on the hearing panel's decision.
+Appeals brought by ethics respondents must be based on (a) a perceived misapplication or misinterpretation of one or more Articles of the Code of Ethics, (b) a procedural deficiency or failure of due process, or (c) the nature or gravity of the discipline proposed by the hearing panel.
+Appeals brought by ethics complainants are limited to procedural deficiencies or failures of due process that may have prevented a full and fair hearing.